SnFoil/feed-the-world/README.md

-# goldminer
+# Feed the World
-A quick incremental game.
+A quick incremental game about ending world hunger.
+It's fairly simple.